Northern Renaissance

-The Northern Renaissance was the Renaissance that occurred in Europe north of the Alps, developing later than the Italian Renaissance, and in most respects only beginning in the last years of the 15th century.
+The Northern Renaissance was a cultural awakening or boom that occurred in Europe north of the Alps, developing later than the Italian Renaissance, and in most respects only beginning in the last years of the 15th century.
 It took different forms in the various countries involved, and the German, French, English, Low Countries and Polish Renaissances often had different characteristics.
+Northern Renaissanse is also called Arts Nova as striclty speaking there was no equivalent ancient flourishing of art north of the Alps that could get a 'reborn'.

 Early Netherlandish painting, especially its later phases, is often classified as part of the Northern Renaissance.
 Rapidly expanding trade and commerce and a new class of rich merchant patrons in then Burgundian cities like Bruges in the 15th century and Antwerp in the 16th increased cultural exchange between Italy and the Low Countries; however in art, and especially architecture, late Gothic influences remained present until the arrival of Baroque even as painters increasingly drew on Italian models.

 In France, King Francis I imported Italian Renaissance art, and commissioned Italian artists (including Leonardo da Vinci), building grand palaces at great expense, starting the French Renaissance.
 In England also, the first signs of Renaissance art and architecture were the result of patronage by a small circle of patrons at the royal courts of Henry VII of England and his son Henry VIII (Nonsuch Palace), and courtiers such as Cardinal Thomas Wolsey, who built Hampton Court Palace.

 Universities and the printed book helped spread the spirit of the age through France, the Low Countries and the Holy Roman Empire, and then to Scandinavia and Britain in the early 16th century.
 Writers and humanists such as Rabelais, Pierre de Ronsard and Desiderius Erasmus were greatly influenced by the Italian Renaissance model and were part of the same intellectual movement.
 During the English Renaissance (which overlapped with the Elizabethan era) writers such as William Shakespeare and Christopher Marlowe composed works of lasting influence.
 The Renaissance was brought to Poland directly from Italy by artists from Florence and the Low Countries, starting the Polish Renaissance.

 In some areas the Northern Renaissance was distinct from the Italian Renaissance in its centralization of political power.
 While Italy and Germany were dominated by independent city-states, most of Europe began emerging as nation-states or even unions of countries.
-The Northern Renaissance was also closely linked to the Protestant Reformation with the resulting long series of internal and external conflicts between various Protestant groups and the Roman Catholic Church having lasting effects.
+The Northern Renaissance was also closely linked to the Protestant Reformation with the resulting long series of internal and external conflicts between various Protestant groups and the Catholic Church having lasting effects.